giuseppedistasi/android-smart-contact-extractor/README.md

 # android-smart-contact-extractor

-A smart, fast and easy to use contact extractor for android
+- A smart, fast and easy to use contact extractor for android

+- Extracts user contact with a single instrucion in a very fast and optimized way

+- Works sync or async

 # Usage